Volcanology: Greco-Roman philosophy

 The Greek philosopher Empedocles (c.
-490-430 BCE) saw the world divided into four elemental forces, of Earth, Air, Fire and Water.
-Volcanoes, Empedocles maintained, were the manifestation of Elemental Fire.
-Plato contended that channels of hot and cold waters flow in inexhaustible quantities through subterranean rivers.
-In the depths of the earth snakes a vast river of fire, the Pyriphlegethon, which feeds all the world's volcanoes.
-Aristotle considered underground fire as the result of "the...friction of the wind when it plunges into narrow passages."
+490-430 BCE) saw the world divided into the four classical elements: earth, air, fire and water.
+Plato contended that channels of hot and cold waters flow through subterranean rivers.
+In the depths of the earth, a vast river of fire, the Pyriphlegethon, would feed all the world's volcanoes.
+In Meteorology, Aristotle considered Earth as a living creature with convulsins and spasms.
+He considered underground fire as the result of "the...friction of the wind when it plunges into narrow passages."

-Wind played a key role in volcano explanations until the 16th century.
+Wind played a key role in volcano explanations until the 16th century after Anaxagoras, in the fifth century BC, had proposed eruptions were caused by a great wind.
 Lucretius, a Roman philosopher, claimed Etna was completely hollow and the fires of the underground driven by a fierce wind circulating near sea level.
 Ovid believed that the flame was fed from "fatty foods" and eruptions stopped when the food ran out.
 Vitruvius contended that sulfur, alum and bitumen fed the deep fires.
 Observations by Pliny the Elder noted the presence of earthquakes preceded an eruption; he died in the eruption of Vesuvius in 79 CE while investigating it at Stabiae.
 His nephew, Pliny the Younger, gave detailed descriptions of the eruption in which his uncle died, attributing his death to the effects of toxic gases.
 Such eruptions have been named Plinian in honour of the two authors.

+Middle Ages

+Thirteenth century Dominican scholar Restoro d'Arezzo devoted two entire chapters (11.6.4.6 and 11.6.4.7) of his seminal treatise La composizione del mondo colle sue cascioni to the origin of the endogenous energy of the Earth.
+Restoro maintained that the interior of the Earth was very hot and insisted, following Empedocles, that the Earth had a molten center and that volcanoes erupted through the rise of molten rock to the surface.